 How to get to the Togean Islands

 I don’t recommend attempting to go to the Togian islands unless you have time to spare.
 Getting there will take you a few days and it is very tiring.
 As mentioned above, there are no airports closer than 5 hours away by bus from Ampana (the main port to the Togean).

 The nearest airports to Ampana are Poso and Luwuk but, being small airports, flights tend to be pricey.
 Lion Air offers low-cost domestic flights to Poso, Luwuk, and Palu (via Makassar) from major cities in Indonesia.

 The cheapest way I found to get to the Togean is flying to Palu and then catching a public bus to Ampana (11-12 hours drive).
 However, be prepared for an endless trip in a van without air conditioning through a poor winding road while listening to loud traditional Indonesian music (all the way!).

 When you finally get to Ampana, I recommend staying the night at Lawaka Hotel or Marina Cottages.
 In Marina Cottages there is a friendly guy called Edy who works there and will be happy to help you to arrange the ferry trip to the Togean islands.

 Public ferries to the Togean leave almost every day from Ampana.
 At the time of writing (April 2015), ferries run on Tuesdays, Wednesdays, Fridays, and Sundays at 10:00 am.
 Bear in mind that schedules change often without notice.

-Poya Lisa is the small island where I stayed at the Togian Islands.
+Poya Lisa is the small island where I stayed in the Togian Islands.
 Located in front of Bomba Island and sandwiched by two white sand beaches, the island is so small that you can walk around the whole thing in no more than 5 minutes.
 Considering that all the island has to offer are 15 cottages and the incredible two beaches, Poya Lisa is a true haven of peace.
 With no cars and no traffic, the silence of the sea is seldom interrupted by the sound of a ship.